Educating Girls Globally

 The 2025 EGG Committee

-This year, the EGG Committee has chosen to support Tepesua, CAMFED, The Tanzania Project, Christchurch Aunties and Full Bellies:
+This year, the EGG Committee has chosen to support Child Cancer Foundation NZ, Christchurch Aunties, and Girl Rising, as well as DignityNZ and Tepesua.

 Christchurch Aunties